Access4all/adg/pages/setup/README.md

 ---
-layout: layout
 navigation_title: "Setup"
 position: 2
-lead: "For creating websites with accessibility in mind, you need to have some specific software at hand.
-The chapters in this 2nd part of our guide, the Setup part, will teach you how to set up all the software.
-The complete setup is tailored to the needs of developers, but for readers with lesser demands, we provide also a pragmatic minimal version of the setup."
 changed: "2018-04-02"
 ---

 # Setup of the accessibility environment

+**For creating websites with accessibility in mind, you need to have some specific software at hand.
+The chapters in this 2nd part of our guide, the Setup part, will teach you how to set up all the software.
+The complete setup is tailored to the needs of developers, but for readers with lesser demands, we provide also a pragmatic minimal version of the setup.**

 To guarantee accessibility of your websites, you must ensure that they are compatible with commonly used input and output tools (software and/or devices).
 This also includes Assistive Technologies which are created specifically for people with special needs, like blind, hard-of-hearing, or motor impaired people.